ashleymills/ForceTouchGestureRecognizer.swift/README.md

 # ForceTouchGestureRecognizer
-UIGestureRecognizer subclass enabling 3D Touch
+UIGestureRecognizer Swift subclass enabling 3D Touch
 ## Installation
 ### CocoaPods
 [CocoaPods][] is a dependency manager for Cocoa projects.
 To install Reachability.swift with CocoaPods: